Purchase and Download

 My widgets/wallpaper aren't working, though I can still open the app itself.
 What should I do?

-One likely cause is that your phone has moved the app to SD card; this disables all features outside the main app.
-From your phone's system Settings, go to Applications > Manage Applications > Moon Phase Pro.
-In the Storage section of the window that opens, if there's a button that says "Move to phone" that means that the app is on the SD card – which will disable the widgets and live wallpaper.
+In your phone's system Settings, under the Apps section, open the settings for Lunescope.
+Then in the Storage section, if there's a button that says "Move to phone" that means that the app is on the SD card – and that's your problem.
 Press that button to move it off the SD card and back to the phone's main storage.

 There seems to be a visual glitch with the widget.
 Any suggestions?